atriamadeus/GitProjects/Python/BokehVisualizations/README.md

 This a repository for Visualizations in Python Bokeh

-Interactive visualization dashboard and the interactions in jupyter notebook can be seen by downloading the files.
+Jupyter notebook needs to be downloaded and run in a local machine to view the full functionality of the bokeh interactive visualizations.